verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 </picture>
 ```

-[Open the 👀 demo](http://verlok.github.io/vanilla-lazyload/demos/picture_type_webp.html), then your browser's **developer tools** and switch to the **network panel**.
+[Open the 👀 demo](http://verlok.github.io/vanilla-lazyload/demos/picture_type_webp.html), then your browser's **developer tools**, then switch to the **Network panel**.
 You will see that it downloads only the image source corresponding to the first type that your browser supports.

 ## Native lazyload

 You might have heard or read of [native lazy-loading](https://web.dev/native-lazy-loading/) coming to the web.
 Cool, isn't it?
 As of May 2020, it's supported in Chrome, Firefox, Edge, Opera, and _behind a flag_ in Safari.

-So browser 100% support isn't quite there, but in case you want to try enable it on supported browsers, you could go for [hybrid lazy-loading](https://www.smashingmagazine.com/2019/05/hybrid-lazy-loading-progressive-migration-native/) by setting the `use_native` option of vanilla-lazyload to `true`.
+So browser 100% support isn't quite there, but in case you want to try enabling it on supported browsers, you could go for [hybrid lazy-loading](https://www.smashingmagazine.com/2019/05/hybrid-lazy-loading-progressive-migration-native/) by setting the `use_native` option of vanilla-lazyload to `true`.

 ```js
 new LazyLoad({